BobKerns/rpi-image-tool/README.md

 or you can supply the `--builder <image:tag>` option to `rpi-image-tool`.

 Scripts should be self-documenting by including a documentation comment at the start.
 Documentation comments are a block of comments starting with `'#### '`.
-Parameter substitution is performed, so you can reference environment variables or invoke shell commands to generate the docmentation output.
+Parameter substitution is performed, so you can reference environment variables or invoke shell commands to generate the documentation output.

 The scripts should follow the following format: